zaphosting/docs/docs/tf2-firststeps-connect.md

 ---
-id: cs2-firststeps-connect
+id: tf2-firststeps-connect
-title: "Counter-Strike 2: Connect to the server"
+title: "Team Fortress 2: Connect to the server"
-description: Information about various ways on how to connect to your Counter-Strike 2 server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about various ways on how to connect to your Team Fortress 2 server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Connect to the server
 services:
   - gameserver